Mishieck/todo/README.md

   - Otherwise, display the date (without time) in the locale format.
 - Use modules: Split your program into two or more files.
 This makes code easier to maintain.
-- Select todo before action: For a CLI program, let the user select a todo from the list and then decide what to do with it.
-This is applicable to updates and deletions.
-This should be the only way a user can update or delete a todo.
 - Select multiple: Enable the user to select more than 1 todo and either mark them as done or delete them.
 For a CLI program, this can be achieved by the user submitting more than 1 position.
 For a GUI app this can be achieved by